pscally1005/pscally1005.github.io/_posts/draft/2026-05-05-tomato-turkey-taco.markdown

 - paprika
 - taco
 - ground meat
-Description: This is the <a href='/misc/meat'>meat</a> dish I make the most often when I have guests over.
-It's just <a href='/misc/meat#ground-turkey'>ground turkey</a> sauteed with tomato paste and <a href='/recipes/taco'>taco</a> spices.
+Description: Happy Cinco de Mayo!
+This is the <a href='/misc/meat'>meat</a> dish I make the most often when I have guests over.
+It's just <a href='/misc/meat#ground-turkey'>ground turkey</a> sauteed with tomato paste and taco spices.
 It comes together in less than 15 minutes, and can easily be made while holding a conversation with friends or family.
 For what I normally pair along side this, check out my <a href='/recipes/cilantro-lime-rice'>Cilantro Lime Brown Rice</a> and <a href='/recipes/fajita-peppers'>Sauteed Fajita Peppers</a>!
 Instructions:
 - Heat a medium pan over medium heat